Dinamush/InternetComputingProj/README.md

 ## Project Overview

 The MOE Learning Resource Hub is a centralized platform designed to:
-- Provide easy access to educational materials
+- Provide easy access to educational materials.
-- Share news and updates about the education sector
+- Share news and updates about the education sector.
-- Offer grade-specific resources and syllabuses
+- Offer grade-specific resources and syllabuses.
-- Support both students and teachers with learning materials
+- Support both students and teachers with learning materials.
+- Provide dedicated Help and FAQ pages with updated navigation, links, and search functionality.

 ## Features